nuuuwan/news_lk3_data/README.md

 ---

-### The Unbearable Selfishness of Being “Maavai”  Senathirajah: ITAK President Clings on to Power for 10 Years as Party President.
+### The Unbearable Selfishness of Being “Maavai”  Senathirajah: Clings on to Power for 10 Years as  ITAK Party President.

 *2024-02-10 01:53:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=83587) · `en`